Skip to main content

 REST, or Representational State Transfer, is a set of architectural principles that define how web standards such as HTTP and URIs should be used to create scalable and flexible web services.
 A RESTful API is a web service that adheres to these principles.

-In a RESTful API, resources are represented as URIs (Uniform Resource Identifiers) and are manipulated using standard HTTP methods such as GET
+In a RESTful API, resources are represented as URIs (Uniform Resource Identifiers) and are manipulated using standard HTTP methods such as GET, POST, PUT, and DELETE.

 HTTP Verbs